 Contrary to common belief, you don’t have to break the bank to buy a quality chef knife.
 In this article, we’ve done the work and compiled a list to help you find the best chef’s knife under 100 dollars.
 Read on to take a look at our top choices and why it’s essential to add to your grilling accessories.

 At the end of this article, you’ll also find a bonus section discussing the things you need to bear in mind before buying.
 So stick around till the end!

-Best Chef Knives Under $100 – Our Picks
+Best Chefs Knives Under 100 Dollars – Our Picks

 In each of the following reviews, I’ll dive deeper into every knife to find out about its materials, design, performance, etc. I’ll also highlight any negative aspects that may have been pointed out by other customers.

 Dalstrong Gladiator Series 8-Inch Chefs Knife

 I must say, the first time I saw the Gladiator knife from Dalstrong, I was instantly hooked!
-Dalstrong also makes a couple of other appearances on this site, as they have a great brisket knife and also a nice Damascus chef knife as well.
+Dalstrong also makes a couple of other appearances on this site, as they have a great brisket knife and a nice Damascus chef knife as well.

-Dalstrong also has an affordable chef knife that retains a high level of quality and luxury.
+Dalstrong also has an affordable chef’s knife that retains a high level of quality and luxury.
 To top it off, they flawlessly polished the tang and bolster, which contrasts well with the black handle.